-Real estate is a fantastic investment opportunity that many people consider a great alternative to stock and bonds.
+Many consider real estate a fantastic investment opportunity and a great alternative to stocks and bonds.
 Commercial property is an excellent category of real estate to invest in since it is pretty profitable.
 According to Nareit, the total size of commercial real estate in America was $16 trillion in 2018.
-In addition, there are numerous benefits of commercial real estate that make it worth considering when seeking to invest in property.
+In addition, numerous benefits of commercial real estate make it worth considering when seeking to invest in property.
 Below are some significant reasons you should consider investing in commercial real estate.

 A more diversified portfolio

-Therefore, it is prudent to spread your investments across different assets to reduce your risks.
+Therefore, spreading your investments across different assets is prudent to reduce your risks.
 Commercial real estate is notoriously costly, so you will likely have to invest in it as part of a real estate syndication.
 This arrangement needs the input of trusted syndication attorneys to guarantee fairness and an increased chance of success.
 It is best to work with these professionals when venturing into commercial real estate portfolios.

 Residential real estate is very competitive due to the ease of investing in such properties.
-On the other hand, your competitors will be less in the commercial real estate industry due to the larger structures and often more money involved.
-What’s more, commercial real estate has a greater variety of niches compared to residential real estate.
+On the other hand, your competitors will be fewer in the commercial real estate industry due to the larger structures and often more money involved.
+What’s more, commercial real estate has a greater variety of niches than residential real estate.
 As such, the more specific your niche is in this industry, the less competition and more clients you will have.

 Easier to maintain and improve your property

 You will likely not be entirely in charge of maintaining and improving your buildings as a commercial property owner.
-This reality is because many retail real estate investors operate with a triple net or NNN lease.
+Many retail real estate investors operate with a triple net or NNN lease.
 In these lease agreements, tenants promise to shoulder all the property’s expenses, including maintenance, building insurance, taxes, and utilities.

 Therefore, your commercial properties will be much easier to maintain than residential buildings.
 More, numerous commercial property tenants have vested interests in maintaining the properties compared to residential tenants.
 In addition, commercial property tenants usually try to impress their clients, so they will be more dedicated to keeping the building in an excellent state.
 They might even make specific vital improvements to increase your property’s value over time.